Kolumbryna22/elasticsearch/README.md

 You need to have a elasticsearch serwer running on port 9200

-At first run make sure, that in file routes.js following lines:
+At first run make sure, that in file routes.js following lines are uncommented
 ```
 const users = require('./seeds');
 users.forEach((user) => {